LAST UPDATED: August 2016

 So getting images to do what you want can be tricky.
-I’ve had a few questions about this recently, meaning it’s time for a closer look at how this works.
 This is not a basic “how to insert an image into a post” article (you can Google that) – this is for folks who know how to add an image, but just don’t understand why it won’t do what they want [insert curses here]!

 Make sure that when you are about to insert an image, your cursor is the place in your text where you want the image to be.
 In general it’s easier to insert images after you have written all your text – it will make it easier to visualize where images should go to break things up, and makes the process smoother in general.
 When working with images and positioning, make sure to use Preview to see how things will actually get displayed on your site.
 Your edit screen may not be a perfect representation of the width of your content area, for example, and that will make a big difference when trying to position images and text.

 Alignment Choices & Examples

 Let’s take a moment to look at the implications of each alignment choice.
 When you go to insert an image you have the following options: